natural-stupidity/CIS3090-F23-Assignments/Assignment 4/README.md

 There are other data structures in the program which you can modify if you wish.

-The starting code for the assignment is on Courselink.
-The executable is named graphics and it shows the algorithm running with a text based display.
+The starting code creates an executable named graphics and it shows the algorithm running with a text based display.
 You should see the points rotating when running this program.